teqnickels/ajax_scaffold/pets/README.md

 # Scaffolding for an AJAX demo
-## The object: When you click on a pet's name, have the option to change it
+## The object:
-### The change should be sent to the server via ajax
+- change pet name
+- record in the db via AJAX
+- display success / failure message on page

 ## To install: